As of March 2025, I am a solo PI of a Large project, successful under DiRAC scientific computing call.

 User

-Most recently, I have set up weakly collisional transport problem in the fully kinetic relativistic particle-in-cell code OSIRIS.
+Most recently, I have set up weakly collisional relativistic transport problem in the fully kinetic relativistic particle-in-cell code OSIRIS.

-Primarily, I have expertise in using PLUTO (hydrodynamic and MHD in C) code.
+I have expertise in using PLUTO (hydrodynamic and MHD in C) code.
 I have several interesting ongoing problem set-ups on PLUTO currently.

 In the past (PhD), I have used the ZEUS code (in Fortran) extensively.
 I am fully familiar with Athena++ and one of my Part III (Masters) project students in Cambridge used it for simulating turbulent medium.